BZoennchen/supercollider-book/_sources/chapters/preamble/heidegger.md

 The happening of truth in the work of art and the Being of the work of art is essentially the instigation of the *strife* between world and earth.
 A great work of art intensifies this *strife* while establishing it.

-Art can be thought of in terms of *Being*, *truth*, *world*, *earth* and *strife*, and according to Heidegger, the two essential features of great artwork are setting up of a world and setting forth of *earth*.
+Art can be thought of in terms of *Being*, *truth*, *world*, *earth* and *strife*, and according to Heidegger, the two essential features of great artworks are setting up of a world and setting forth of *earth*.
 Furthermore, an epochal understanding of *Being* and a particular world are opened and held opened in *Dasein's* clearing by a specific being, i.e., a work of art.

 I think, for Heidegger, art has more to do with *truth* than *beauty*.